-Many recovering alcoholics have chemical imbalances and need to take medication in sobriety.
+Many recovering alcoholics have chemical imbalances and need to take prescription medication in sobriety.
 Generally I recommend that an alcoholic be sober for 90 days before an accurate diagnosis can be made.

 It’s normal for the recently sober drug addict and alcoholic to feel anxious and depressed.
 Seeing a therapist and psychiatrist that has an extensive background and knowledge about addiction can be helpful in diagnosing an addict.
 It is also important that the doctor be well versed in medications so as not to prescribe anything that would jeopardize the alcoholic or addict’s recovery.
 Informing your doctor about your addiction not only helps us practice honesty but can also save our lives.
 It would be dangerous for a doctor to prescribe a recovering alcoholic or addict benzodiazepines such as Xanax or Valium.